-Atlanta police arrest female suspect after shooting kills one and injures two others
+Female suspect seized in Atlanta airport as two dead in shooting

-Atlanta police have arrested a female suspect who allegedly shot dead one victim and wounded two other people in the city, according to officials.
+Atlanta police have arrested a female suspect who allegedly shot dead two victims and wounded one other in the city, according to officials.

+The Atlanta Police Department says that the suspect was seized at Hartsfield-Jackson Atlanta International Airport and “taken into custody without incident.”

+APD says that the city’s “extensive camera network” helped them locate the suspect, who has not been named, at the airport.

-The Atlanta Police Department had released surveillance video images of the female they say shot the three people at Colony Square in Midtown on Monday.
+The arrest came after APD had released surveillance video images of the female they say shot the three people at Colony Square in Midtown on Monday.

 “***SUSPECT IN CUSTODY***” the department tweeted shortly after that.